Diplomatic School of Spain

 The Diplomatic School (Escuela Diplomática) is the official training institution of the Spanish Ministry of Foreign Affairs for career diplomats.
 It also provides training to other public officials working abroad and forming part of the Foreign Service.

-This international training center was established in late 1942 and is located in Madrid.
+This international training centre was established in late 1942 and is located in Madrid.

 History

 Before the 20th century, diplomatic careers in Spain were limited and poorly trained.
 Most good diplomats became so because they belonged to prominent families who trained them for the profession, while most diplomatic posts were granted to politicians or intellectuals with no knowledge or interest in diplomacy.

-In an attempt to solve this problem, in late 1911 The Marquess of Alhucemas, minister of state, granted the Royal Academy of Jurisprudence and Legislation funds to establish a Institute for the Teaching of Diplomatic and Consular Careers and a Center for Moroccan Studies, whose purpose was the training of high-ranking officials to reactivate Spain's foreign policy and strengthen the new Spanish action in Morocco.
+In an attempt to solve this problem, in late 1911 The Marquess of Alhucemas, minister of state, granted the Royal Academy of Jurisprudence and Legislation funds to establish an Institute for the Teaching of Diplomatic and Consular Careers and a Centre for Moroccan Studies, whose purpose was the training of high-ranking officials to reactivate Spain's foreign policy and strengthen the new Spanish action in Morocco.

-Years later, in 1928, the diplomatic career and the consular career were merged into a single one and the institute was renamed as Diplomatic Institute and Center for Moroccan Studies.
+Years later, in 1928, the diplomatic career and the consular career were merged into a single one and the institute was renamed as "Diplomatic Institute and Centre for Moroccan Studies".
 However, during the Second Spanish Republic, the government wanted to establish a new method to chose diplomats and, in September 1932, the Under-Secretary of State informed the Royal Academy that the funds for the third quarter would be the last.

-Since 1939, the Royal Academy proposed to reestablish the institute and foreign minister Juan Luis Beigbeder entrusted this task to Manuel González-Hontoria.
+Since 1939, the aforementioned Royal Academy proposed to reestablish the institute and foreign minister Juan Luis Beigbeder entrusted this task to Manuel González-Hontoria.
 Finally, in October 1942 José Pan de Soraluce and José María Doussinague designed the new Diplomatic School, who was approved by minister Francisco Gómez-Jordana Sousa the following month.